Heterogeneous Agent Collaborative Reinforcement Learning: Training and Evaluation Details

 Regarding the models used in our experiments, We employed the Qwen3 \cite{yang2025qwen3} and Llama3.2 \cite{llama} series of models.
 In detail, Qwen3-(1.7B/4B/8B)-Base denotes the base models, while Qwen3-(1.7B/4B/8B) refer to the distilled variants obtained through strong model distillation from their corresponding base models.
 In addition, Qwen3-4B-Instruct is a further fine-tuned version of Qwen3-4B, designed to better follow user instructions and generate more accurate responses.

-In the parameter design of HACPO, when evaluating model capabilities, we use the results from the most recent $K$ batches to perform smoothing.
-In all experiments, we set $K = 5$.
 For the clipping boundary $\delta$ in the exponential importance sampling of $\alpha$, as well as the gradient clipping step size $\delta_{\text{step}}$, each experiment has slight variations.
 We provide the specific settings used for each experiment in the Table \ref{The Details of Hyperparameter}.
-A commonly used set of parameters is $\alpha = 1$, $\delta = 0.8$, and $\delta_{\text{step}} = 0.025$.
+A commonly used set of parameters is $\alpha = 1$, 1-$\delta = 0.8$, and $\delta_{\text{step}} = 0.025$.